ninglixu/Awesome-PointCloudRegistration/README.md

 - A scale stretch method based on ICP for 3D data registration.
 2009
 - [KC] A correlation-based approach to robust point set registration."
 ECCV 2004.
 - The normal distributions transform: A new approach to laser scan matching.
 IROS 2003
+- Multi-scale EM-ICP: A Fast and Robust Approach for Surface Registration.
+ECCV 2002.
 - Efficient variants of the ICP algorithm.
 IC3DIM 2001
 - Object modelling by registration of multiple range images.
 IVC 1992
 - Method for registration of 3-D shapes.
 ICOP 1992.